sdsc-training/bootcamps/Intro-to-Acessing-and-Running-TSCC-Jobs/tscc_getting_started/modules.md

 ```

-Once you have loaded the modules, you can check the system variables that are available for you to use.
+Once you have loaded the modules, you can check the system variables that are available for you to use by running common unix commands:
 * To see all variable, run the <b>`env`</b> command.
-Typically, you will see more than 60 lines containing information such as your login name, shell, your home directory:
+Typically, you will see more than 60 lines containing information such as your login name, shell, your home directory, and other variables
+* Look at what is in your path:   <b>`echo $PATH`<b>
+* run command <b>`which mpicc`</b> to see location of the compiler command.

 [Back to Top](#top)